 ITIN lending: The need for a Social Security Number is a hurdle for non-citizen borrowers.
 Loans based on an individual taxpayer identification number (ITIN) can fill the gap, although individuals and institutions are hesitant to use these products.

 Expanded loan offerings: Banks and credit unions can offer new products to appeal to underbanked communities, and they have already experimented with new approaches.
 For example, low-risk, small-dollar loans might not require the same underwriting efforts as bigger loans.
 Banks can also move into payday loan alternatives, providing customers with lower-cost installment loans.

 Financial education: Most people never learn about personal finance in school.
 In the adult world, they’re left to learn from their mistakes or model the behavior of a successful, well-informed network.
-By educating consumers on the basics of compound interest, credit scores, and budgeting, underbanked households may be able to get on solid financial ground.
+By educating consumers on the basics of compound interest, credit scores, and budgeting, financial institutions can help underbanked households move toward solid financial ground.
 For example, many Black-owned banks and credit unions prioritize this type of financial education.

 Ultimately, households of all types need access to affordable financial services.
-Transparency also helps: If customers get stung by “gotcha” fees, they’re going to steer clear of mainstream banks and credit unions.
+Transparency also helps: If customers get stung by “gotcha” fees, they will steer clear of mainstream banks and credit unions.
 Other service providers might end up costing more, but at least they clearly explain fees (in some cases).